exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/introduction.md

 ## Composite Formatting

-`String.Format()` takes a string (referred to in the documentation as a _composite format_) comprising fixed text comprising placeholders (known in the documentation as format items) and a variable number of arguments.
+`String.Format()` takes a string (referred to in the documentation as a _composite format_) comprising fixed text comprising placeholders (known in the documentation as format items), and a variable number of arguments.
 The return value resolves each format item using the corresponding argument and combines the resolved values with the fixed text.

 ```csharp
 string.Format("I had {0} bitcoins on {1}, the day I forgot my password.", 55.5, new DateTime(2010, 2, 25));